-Revenue Sharing Percentage 5.5% of each month's gross revenue Investment Multiple 1.5x Investors will each receive in the aggregate 1.5x their original investments, as a result of being paid their proportionate shares of the Issuer's gross revenue on a monthly basis.
-Payment The Issuer will make monthly payments based on the relevant revenue sharing percentage, commencing with the first full month ending after the Closing, in which the Issuer generates revenues.
-Maturity If the investors have not been paid in full within 42 months after the Closing (commencing with the first full month after the Closing), the Issuer is required to promptly pay the entire outstanding balance to the investors.
+Revenue Sharing Percentage 7.5% of each month's gross revenue Investment Multiple 1.55x Investors will each receive in the aggregate 1.55x their original investments, as a result of being paid their proportionate shares of the Issuer's gross revenue on a monthly basis.
+Payment The Issuer will make monthly payments based on the relevant revenue sharing percentage.
+Maturity If the investors have not been paid in full within 48 months after the Closing (commencing with the first full month after the Closing), the Issuer is required to promptly pay the entire outstanding balance to the investors.
 Assignment The Securities may not be transferred by any investor during the one-year period beginning when the Securities are issued, unless the Securities are transferred: (i) to the Issuer; (ii) to an "accredited investor"; (iii) as part of an offering registered with the SEC; or (iv) to a member of the family of the investor or the equivalent, to a trust controlled by the investor, to a trust created for the benefit of a member of the family of the investor or the equivalent, or in connection with the death or divorce of the investor or other similar circumstance.
-1 In addition, there is no ready market for the sale of the Securities and it may be difficult or impossible for an investor to sell or otherwise dispose of the Securities.
+In addition, there is no ready market for the sale of the Securities and it may be difficult or impossible for an investor to sell or otherwise dispose of the Securities.
 Furthermore, the investors are not permitted to assign the Securities without the Issuer's prior written consent in accordance with the NPA.
+Escrow Agent / GoldStar Trust Company, a trust only branch of Happy State Bank.

-1 The term "accredited investor" means any person who comes within any of the categories set forth in Rule 501(a) of Regulation D, or who the seller reasonably believes comes within any of such categories, at the time of the sale of the securities to that person.
+1 The term "accredited investor" means any person who comes within any of the categories set forth in Rule 501(a) of Regulation D, or who the reasonable belief comes within any of such categories, at the time of the sale of the securities to that person.

-The term "member of the family of the purchaser or the equivalent" includes a child, stepchild, grandchild, parent, stepparent, grandparent, spouse or spousal equivalent, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law of the purchaser, and includes adoptive relationships.
-The term "spousal equivalent" means a cohabitant occupying a relationship generally equivalent to that of a spouse.
+The term "member of the family of the purchaser or the equivalent" includes a child, stepchild, grandchild, parent, stepparent, grandparent, spouse or spouse equivalent, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law of the purchaser, and includes adoptive relatives.
+The term "spouse equivalent" means a cohabitant occupying a relationship generally equivalent to that of a spouse.

-Escrow Agent / Paying Agent GoldStar Trust Company, a trust only branch of Happy State Bank.
+Paying Agent

 NextSeed Fee There are no fees to open an investment account on the Portal or to make an investment in Securities.
 For each payment made by the Issuer, NextSeed will deduct a service fee in an amount equal to 1.0% of such payment to cover transaction and administrative costs.
-Security Interest The Issuer will grant a security interest in all of its assets and Ian Thurwachter, a manager of the Issuer, will provide a personal guarantee in favor of NextSeed for the benefit of the investors to secure the Issuer's obligations under the NPA and the Notes.
+Security Interest The Issuer will grant a security interest in all of its assets in favor of NextSeed for the benefit of the investors to secure the Issuer's obligations under the NPA and the Notes.
 Tax Considerations The Issuer intends to treat the Securities as contingent debt instruments for U.S. federal income tax purposes.
 Preparation and distribution of required tax documents to investors (e.g., Form 1099-INT) will be handled electronically at no additional cost on an annual basis.
 See Section VII for more details.
 Modification of Terms Investors may not modify the terms of the investment set forth in the NPA.
 Governing Law Each NPA and Note will be governed by the laws of the State of Texas.